zommiommy/mem_dbg-rs/README.md

 the size of values occupying hundreds of gigabytes of heap memory.

 This is the result of the benchmark `bench_hash_map` contained in the `examples` directory.
-It builds a hash map with a hundred million entries and then measure its heap size:
+It builds a hash map with a hundred million entries and then measures its heap size:

 ```test